FanescaPhase2Cover.jpg

 I knew then what role I had to take.

-And I was afraid.
+And I had to take it afraid.

 Tears blurred my world, but I refused to let them flow.
 My voice held steady.
+My mask must have reflected the composure I longed to embody.

 “Raph’æl, trust me.”